lucee/extension-flex/README.md

+## Vulnerability
+There are some known vulnerability with the Flex Framework codebase, please educate yourself about it before using Flex in combination with Lueee.

 ## Installation

 - built the necessary artifacts by executing ant (http://ant.apache.org/) in the root of the project.
 This will create a zip file in the folder "dist"